Countdown Continues For Oregon Schools With Indian-Themed Mascots

-Efforts to end Native American mascots – or keep them, with local tribes’ approval – have left 16 Oregon school districts until July 1st to act.
-KLCC’s Brian Bull reports.
+Efforts to end Native American mascots – or keep them, with local tribes’ approval – have left 16 Oregon school districts until July 1 to act.

 Recently, Rogue River High School in Grants Pass worked out a deal with the Confederated Tribes of Siletz Indians.
-They can remain the “Chieftains”, if they incorporate more tribal history in its fourth and eighth grade curriculum.
+They can remain the “Chieftains,” if they incorporate more tribal history in its fourth and eighth grade curricula.

-Cindy Hunt of the Oregon Department of Education says twelve districts have either had mascots approved, are pending approval, or have dropped or changed them.
+Cindy Hunt of the Oregon Department of Education says 12 districts have either had mascots approved, are pending approval, or have dropped or changed them.

 “That leaves four school districts, for which we have heard nothing.
 And all four of those districts are “Warriors”.
 There’s Oakridge, Lebanon, North Douglas, and Lakeview.”

 Schools with “warriors” can keep the name, just not any Indian imagery.

 Justin Martin, a government liaison with the Confederated Tribes of the Grande Ronde, says they’ll gladly work with schools to properly honor – and therefore keep – Indian mascots.

 “We'll sit down with the school district, sit down with the community, and go over why this imagery is offensive," says Martin "why we should be teaching our students about specific tribes within their area.”

 If schools don’t comply with the Oregon State Board of Education by July, they stand to lose state funding.